 miss out the forgotten one.
 Do not take a double

 dose to make up for a missed dose.

 If you stop taking Dalacin

 If you stop taking the medicine too soon your

 infection may come back again or get worse.

-Do not stop taking Dalacin unless your doctor tells
+Do not stop taking Dalacin unless your doctor tells you to.